WICG/attribution-reporting-api/AGGREGATE.md

 // CBOR
 {
   "version": "<api version>",
-  "operation": "hierarchical-histogram",  // Allows for the service to support other operations in the future "privacy_budget_key": "<field for server to do privacy budgeting>", "scheduled_report_time": <timestamp in msec>, "reporting_origin": "https://reporter.example",
+  "operation": "histogram",  // Allows for the service to support other operations in the future "privacy_budget_key": "<field for server to do privacy budgeting>", "scheduled_report_time": <timestamp in msec>, "reporting_origin": "https://reporter.example",